max-borisov/ihub-bookshelf-tutorial/README.md

-Tutorial for building a Rails application.
+# Tutorial for building a Rails application

 Basic functionality: